 Without a content outline, a designer can struggle to know what to include on a website.
 It’s no good solely relying on Latin as placeholder text.

-And when the design is the first call, there is less flexibility in a site’s structure to add extra content pages if needed later.
+When the design is the first call, there is less flexibility in a site’s structure to add extra content pages if needed later.

 Content before design